 Grand Turk was a relaxing beach day for us.
-We grabbed a sandwich to go and some fruit at the buffet to make a picnic and then found a quiet spot with a view.
+We grabbed a sandwich to-go and some fruit at the buffet to make a picnic and then found a quiet spot with a view.

-Toward the afternoon, we got a little hot and thought it would be a good time to try out the waterslides on board the ship.
+Toward the afternoon, we got a little hot and thought it would be a good time to try out the water slides on board the ship.
 We practically had the place to ourselves since it seemed everyone was out on a shore excursion!
 I gotta say, though, next time I’m leaving the waterslides to the kids.
 At the bottom of the tube I sat straight up, laughing at myself, and shouted to Suzie, “I feel like I just got punched in the face by water!”

 DAY 7 – DAY AT SEA

 Our last day at sea was all about trying the things we hadn’t yet done and packing for our trip home the next morning.
 We tried the Bitter & Blanc Bread Pudding, and it was exactly like the recipe I had made at home.
 I have to pat myself on the back for my cooking skills, because I think mine tasted about the same — sweet and delicious.

-We also did the Chef’s Table experience.
+We also did the Chef’s Table Experience.
 This is a MUST-DO and I highly recommend signing up on your first day to make sure you get a spot because it’s limited to about 10 people.
 It included a tour of the kitchen with the ship’s executive chef, a cooking demo, a multi-course dinner paired with wine, surprise entertainment, and a keepsake photo.